 Your advertisements should be sending a clear brand message to your prospects.
 And for that, you need excellent sales and marketing copy that is easy to understand and very concise.

 Presenting ad copy that carries a lot of jargon, me-language, and PHD-type vocabulary will only turn your audience off.
 If they must think/rethink your brand message, it is too complicated.
 And chances are people will toss away your ad.

 Instead of trying to sound like a scholar, your brand message should be easy to digest.
 Get rid of vague messages that you think sound smart.
 And instead, be specific.
 Go straight to the point – letting your market know who you are, what you are, how you do it, and why it’s important.

 Communication is key to the success of any advertisement.
 And excellent copywriters present text that relates your brand message clearly and concisely.

 “The object of advertising is to sell goods” – those are the words of Raymond Rubicam (of Young and Rubicam) at the start of chapter 4 in The Copywriter’s Handbook.
-And that is something that every direct marketer must understand.
+And that is something that every direct response advertiser must understand.

 There are other marketing campaigns in which you can aim for other goals, such as engagement.
 But with your advertising, your bottom line is the bottom line.
 And your copywriting should focus on getting those leads and sales.

 Being persuasive is about being consumer-focused.
-Presenting your audience with what they want or need and letting them know you can deliver.
-Thus, your advertising copy should aim at presenting your offer as a viable option that fulfills the desires of the prospect.
-That’s how your ads will achieve their goals of acquiring leads and sales orders.
+Present your audience with what they want or need and let them know you can deliver.
+Thus, your advertising copy should aim at presenting your offer as a practical choice that fulfills the desires of the prospect.
+That’s how your ads will achieve their goals of getting leads and sales orders.